 - Conduct research and data analysis into the impact of our work, including using analytics tools such as Google Analytics;

 - Deal with enquiries and complaints made by or about you relating to the Site or us in general;

-- Meet any of our legal, regulatory and risk management obligations
+- Meet any other of our legal, regulatory and risk management obligations.

 Using our services

 If you apply to join our network or participate in one of our training courses or events, then we will process your personal information in order to provide that service to you and to monitor the effectiveness and reach of our services as described above.

-Where you have provided us with your physical address, we may contact you by post.
+Where you have provided us with your physical address and appropriate consent, we may contact you by post.
 Where you have provided appropriate consent, we may also contact you by telephone and e-mail, with targeted communications to let you know about our events and/or activities that we consider may be of particular interest, about the work of the company and to ask for donations or other support.

 We may use some of your personal information to participate in Facebook’s Custom Audience and Lookalike Audience programs, which enable us to display adverts to both existing and prospective supporters when they visit Facebook.
 We may provide your email address to Facebook so they can determine whether you are a registered account holder with them.
 Our adverts may then appear when you access Facebook.
 Some of your data is sent in an encrypted format that is deleted by Facebook (a) if it does not match with a Facebook account or (b) after they confirm you are a registered account holder.